jsfehler/renpy-encyclopaedia/README.md

 ###Documentation
 All documentation is available inside the demo game.

 ####Running the demo:
 1. Create a new Ren'Py project
 2. Add the encyclopaedia files into the project's game directory
 3. Replace the existing script.rpy file with the demo's script.rpy

-###Handling Translations:
-    # Create a new French LabelController
-    french_labels = LabelController()

-    #Change the labels to french
-    french_labels.unread_entry_label = 'Nouveau!'

-    # Create an Encyclopaedia
-    encyclopaedia = Encyclopaedia()

-    If the game's language is French, use the French labels instead of English. if language == 'French':
-        encyclopaedia.labels = french_labels